 In the process of selling a company, negotiation skills make all the difference.
 Therefore, the team in charge of the process must be led by a senior professional with extensive experience and whose daily responsibility is the sale and purchase of companies.

-In order for this professional to be able to focus on the negotiation, defining the most appropriate strategy and being available to deal with potential investors, he or she must be supported by a team specialising in the following areas:
+In order for such a professional to be focused on the negotiation, defining the most appropriate strategy and having the availability to attend to potential investors, he/she must be supported by a team of specialists in the following areas:

-Financial analyst: provides the ability to present financial information, both historical and projected, in a precise and easy-to-understand manner.
+Financial AnalystThe financial information: provides the ability to present financial information, both historical and projected, in an accurate and easy-to-understand manner.

-Research: provides the ability to enrich the analysis with information throughout the process.
-For example, providing competitive analysis of the company, information on potential investors in order to qualify them, etc.
+ResearchThe analysis can be enriched with information throughout the process.
+For example, by providing a competitive analysis of the company, information on potential investors in order to qualify them, etc.

-Legal: provides the capacity to execute the agreements signed in the process: LOI, SPA, SHA, etc.
+LegalThe LOI, SPA, SHA, etc.: provides the capacity to execute the agreements signed in the process.

-Communication & presentation: provides design and message adaptation capabilities in order to obtain the best impact on potential investors.
+Communication & presentation: provides design and message tailoring capabilities to achieve the best impact on potential investors.